aliceinwire/tofuwiki/README.markdown

 ## WikiLink autocompletion

-When you're writing a wiki page and you want to link to another page, SoyWiki can help you autocomplete your WikiLink.
+When you're writing a wiki page and you want to link to another page, TofuWiki can help you autocomplete your WikiLink.
 Press `CTRL-x CTRL-u` in Vim insert mode to invoke it.